 For the dough, you will need butter, cream cheese (at room temp), flour, salt, powdered sugar, an egg yolk, vanilla, and almond extract.

 The chocolate cinnamon rugelach filling needs milk chocolate chips, cinnamon, an egg, sugar, sea salt, and cinnamon.

 Note that the recipe initially calls for sanding sugar, which has larger crystals and a bit of crunch to it.
 If that isn’t available to you, granulated works great too!

 - First, with an electric or stand mixer, whip the butter and cream cheese until smooth.

-- Next, add flour, salt, and the egg yolk.
+- Next, add flour, salt, powdered sugar, egg yolk, vanilla and almond extracts.
 Mix until the dough just starts to come together.
 Be careful not to overwork the dough, and don’t worry if there are small bits of butter throughout.

 - Turn the dough out and separate into two discs and wrap tightly with plastic wrap.